Charles Lloyd (organ builder): Apprentices

-The first was Ernest Wragg of Carlton who, after his period of training, set up as an organ builder himself in 1894 on Carlton Road, Thorneywood, as E. Wragg & Son, Organ Builders.
+His first apprentice was Ernest Wragg of Carlton who, after his period of training, set up as an organ builder himself in 1894 on Carlton Road, Thorneywood, as E. Wragg & Son, Organ Builders.

 The second was John Compton, born in Measham, Leicestershire.
 He entered into organ building first at Birmingham, then with Brindley of Sheffield, then in Nottingham under Charles Lloyd.
 When free of his apprenticeship in 1902, along with an organ builder named Musson of Woodborough Road, Nottingham, they became Compton & Musson.